awwright/zhttpd/README.md

 # zHTTPd: HTTP server written in zsh

-A self-contained Web/HTTP server designed for static files, proxying/inspecting traffic, and supporting CGI and FastCGI.
+a.k.a. awwright-zhttpd

-It is entirely self-contained in a single file, and guaranteed to work out of the box in all macOS systems.
+A self-contained Web/HTTP server designed to run out of the box on macOS.

 Features: